Rajarshi12321/CodesOnBytes_Data_Science_Internship/README.md

-## CODES ON BYTES: Data Science Virtual Internship
+## CODES ON BYTES: Data Science Internship

 ## Table of Contents